tagoso/linkpin/README.md

-# URLL: A Secure Bookmark Manager
+# URLL: A Secure & Simple Bookmark Manager

 URLL is live.
 Start today!
 [`https://urll.tago.so/`](https://urll.tago.so/)